Written by Lorrie Reynolds

 You Might Also Like…

-Five Ways to Crush It at Your Next Dog Agility Seminar
+5 Ways to Crush It at Your Next Dog Agility Seminar

-Going to a dog agility training seminar?
+Going to a dog agility seminar so you can learn with your dog?
 Check out these five tips to maximize your return on investment!

 Teeter photo: Courtesy of Dog Agility Photos for Fun